Phenomenological noise model for superconducting qubits: two-state fluctuators and 1=f noise: noise model

 the power spectrum is given by

 As is well-known, an ensemble of fluctuators with $1/\gamma$ distribution of their switching rates gives rise to $1/f$ noise power spectrum \cite{Kogan08}.

 With the criteria

 we can put the fluctuators into two categories, the fast ones ($<$) and slow ones ($>$). $K = M+N$ where $M$ ($N$) is the number of slow (fast) fluctuators.
-The fast and slow fluctuators have qualitatively different effects on the qubit time evolution \cite{Joynt_2009,Zhou10PRA, Zhou10QIP,Paladino02, Galperin06PRL}.
+The fast and slow fluctuators have qualitatively different effects on the qubit time evolution \cite{Joynt_2009,Zhou10PRA, Zhou10QIP,Paladino02, Galperin06}.
 Fast is synonymous with weakly-coupled or Markovian, as can be seen from Eq. \ref{eq:cri}.
-The fast fluctuators can be treated with Redfield theory and they give rise to exponential decay of phase coherence.
-On the other hand, slow is synonymous to strongly-coupled or non-Markovian.
+The fast fluctuators can be treated with Redfield theory and they give rise to exponential decay of phase coherence. { On the other hand, slow is synonymous to strongly-coupled or non-Markovian and Redfield theory cannot be applied.
+In general, for classical Markovian noise or Gaussian noise, the dephasing rates can be related to the noise spectral density and filter functions \cite{Slichter96,Martinis03,Cywinski08}.
+A list of filter functions for common pulsing sequences can be found in Table I of Ref. \cite{Cywinski08}. }

-Applying the quasi-Hamiltonian method \cite{Cheng08PRA, Joynt_2009,Zhou10PRA}, the signals from common experimental pulsing protocals, such as energy relaxation (ER), Hahn spin echo (SE) and free-induction (FID), can be calculated within a perturbation theory framework.
-The pulsed signals are given by
+In this classical noise model, decoherence is a result of averaging the unitary time evolutions over all the possible noise sequencies $s_k(t)$.
+The quasi-Hamiltonian method allows us to carry out this averaging analytically and treat the fast and slow fluctuators on an equal footing \cite{ Joynt_2009,Zhou10PRA}.
+The qubit dynamics is described by a transfer matrix acting on the qubit Bloch vector, i.e., $\vec{n}(t) = T(t) \vec{n}(t=0)$, while the transfer matrix is generated by a non-Hermitian quasi-Hamiltonian.
+In the case of a single qubit interacting with a single fluctuator, the quasi-Hamiltonian has the form